Need Help? Give us a call.

 Editor’s Note: American Express is a partner of Fundera.

-If you know that you want a business credit card but don’t know how to apply for a business credit card, we’re here to help.
+However, there’s a big difference between deciding you want a business credit card and actually taking the steps to getting one.
+And sometimes making the move to actually getting one can be daunting.
+But don’t worry—if you know that you want a business credit card but don’t know how to apply for a business credit card, we’re here to help.

 Here’s your 2-step guide to how to apply for a business credit card.